A picturesque rural community.

-Following on from this early settlement, there was much activity in the area by bushrangers due to the discovery of gold and Ben Hall and his gang were known to spend some time hiding in the caves and wild scrub.
+Following on from this early settlement, there was much activity in the area by bushrangers due to the discovery of gold with Ben Hall and his gang known to spend time hiding in the caves and wild scrub.

 Windellama has grown from its diverse settlement by indigenous tribes, bushrangers and early settlers, who have all contributed to the legends, language and community spirit that is now Windellama.

 While you’re here…